He Said, She Said (film): Plot

 As Dan and Lorie get to know one another, they both discover they have feelings for each other.
 She carefully orchestrates their first close encounters, making it appear that she is avoiding another man, so that he dances with her.
 She subtly lets him know she has just dumped her boyfriend so he knows she is available and they have dinner together.

 Once they are resettled in their new office space as columnists, Lorie says she loves him, but Dan does not reciprocate.
 Obviously something he is not comfortable saying, he goes to a therapist but still cannot say it.
 Finally he tells her he loves her while she is sleeping.
 Unbeknownst to him, she has heard him and we see she is staggered.

 We come to the fateful live scene with the mug.
 Moments before they step on-stage, they argue in the green room.
-Lorie discovers Dan had heard from Linda (Sharon Stone), and had made lunch plans with her.
+Lorie discovers Dan had heard from Linda, and had made lunch plans with her.
 Jealous because of their past history, she asks if he will ever marry her and he tells her no.

 On the day of what is meant to be their last show, Dan pre-records his rebuttal.
-Then, Lorie does a live redo response to the previous day's topic, the merger of two highways--a veiled reference to their relationship--this time saying the proposal was a bad idea.
+Then, Lorie does a live redo response to the previous day's topic, the merger of two highways—a veiled reference to their relationship—this time saying the proposal was a bad idea.
 She shows that her mug is clean, alluding to an off-hand remark he made, that if she ever cleaned the bottom of her mug, he would consider their relationship a success.
 The studio shows Dan's prerecorded rebuttal to the proposal, likewise reversing his view, accepting the proposal.
 Then he directly apologizes to her, asking for another chance, reappears on stage, and they embrace.